 Residential & Traditional Students

 OKWU has received a defined amount of funds for direct grants to students through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These grant funds are to be disbursed as direct payments to students, based on applications made to the university by eligible students.
-Students are eligible to apply by September 11, 2020, for a grant if they incurred expenses related to the disruption of campus operations due to COVID-19.
-You must have been enrolled in an on-ground course in Spring 2020.
+Students are eligible to apply by February 26, 2021, for a grant if they incurred expenses related to the disruption of campus operations due to COVID-19.
+You must be enrolled in Spring 2021 as a degree-seeking student.
 We explain more about what these disruptions might look like in this FAQ, including quarterly reporting, and more info about how these grants affect students.